-Can you guarantee my pet’s problem will be cured?
+Can you guarantee a pet’s problem can be cured?

 Behavioural problems are motivated by emotions such as fear and frustration.
 Treatment frequently involves changing the animal’s emotional response (for example, from fear to neutral or even to pleasure).
-It is impossible to guarantee a cure as your pet is a sentient being with emotions that are exhibited as behaviours.
-The information you receive will provide you with a detailed understanding of your pet’s behaviour and hopefully the skills to prevent major relapses occurring.
-You will receive advice on how to deal with any relapses that may occur and follow-up support is included in the price of the initial consultation for six months.
+It is impossible to guarantee a cure as animals are sentient beings with emotions that are exhibited as behaviours.

-Why do you charge more than a dog trainer?
+Why do behaviourists charge more than a dog trainer?

 Currently anybody can call themselves a Dog Trainer or Behaviourist – there is no regulation in the industry in terms of education, qualifications or experience.
-Qualified Companion Animal Behaviour Counsellors have the necessary skills and knowledge to modify behaviour by establishing and altering the underlying emotions.
-All behavioural consultations are conducted on veterinary referral and time is spent liaising with co-professionals, writing reports and providing follow-up support.
-Trainers tend to specialise in obedience – teaching the dog to respond to the owner’s commands.
+Qualified Clinical Companion Animal Behaviourists have the necessary skills and knowledge to modify behaviour by establishing and altering the underlying emotions.

 There are often links between physical disorders and behavioural symptoms.
-Your pet’s welfare could be adversely affected by inappropriate behaviour therapy if possible medical causes are not previously identified.
+An animal’s welfare can be adversely affected by inappropriate behaviour therapy if possible medical causes are not previously identified.
 Consent is required from a veterinary surgeon in accordance with professional practice standards.
-For Puppy Training or Problem Prevention Consultations, referral is not required prior to the session.
+For Problem Prevention Consultations, referral is not required prior to the session.